 It was the damned frisbee.

 Purists of the game look down their nose at people who call it Frolf.
 It conjures up memories of George Costanza happily ignoring his responsibilities and hopping through Central Park with a giant Frisbee.
 The preferred name is “disc golf.”
 Though traditional athletes look upon the sport with no small amount of superciliousness, the game has been around since the late 60s.
-The game we think of today, the one in which custom discs are thrown into chain-topped baskets began about 30 years ago.
+The game we think of today, the one in which custom discs similar to what you’d find at MVP Disc Sports are thrown into chain-topped baskets began about 30 years ago.
 Creator Steady Ed Headrick may be no Naismith, but you gotta give the guy some credit for developing a game that seems so ridiculous but has such a big following.

 My friends and I, constant competitors, took up the game seven or eight years ago.
 For a couple of years, we did little else.
 It filled countless hours.
 We had a website, teams, a league, and superlatives.
 It was silly, considering, in retrospect, that we were not very good.
 Time, as is its wont, went by, and we gave up the game in favor of families, poker, and prop betting on who could eat the most wasabi in one sitting.

 Last summer, my buddy G-Rob suggested we go back out for a game…you know, just to see what happens.